“If you don’t like the news, go out and make some of your own.” – Wes Scoop Nisker

 Now the numbers are so massive that social media can no longer be ignored.

-Your social media pages on LinkedIn, Pinterest, Yelp, Facebook and Twitter also increase your website’s SEO (search rank) and they often show up first on Google when people search for you or your business.
+Your social media pages on LinkedIn, Pinterest, Yelp, Facebook and Twitter also increase your website’s SEO (search rank) and they often show up first on Google or Yahoo when people search for you or your business.
+Yes, your posts will show up with a higher rank than an article in the New York Times.
+Take them seriously.
+It’s where your web traffic and customer comes from.

 Traditional Print and broadcast PR is still influential and important — but you also need to amplify your message and reach reporters and influencers on social media.